tolu-boy/recipeApp/README.md

-The app contains the flutter app release.apk file download and install
+The app contains the flutter app release.apk file

+download and install

-Thnk you for your time
+Thank you for your time